 After your regular flossing routine, one of the best possible ways to make sure your mouth is extra clean is to use a high-quality mouthwash.
 While most people use mouthwash to get that refreshed feeling, it’s also great for washing away any lingering debris within your mouth.
 Be sure to do a series of good swishes while the mouthwash is in your mouth, and then rinse again with water.

 Have New Braces, or Getting Braces Soon?

 If you’ve got new braces or you plan to get braces soon, learning as much as possible about the process is important if you want to achieve straight teeth success.
 You can use the tips discussed above to make sure that you’re flossing in the best possible way — and that your teeth stay clean and healthy while you’re wearing braces!
-Dr. Reddick and our Reddick Orthodontics team are also happy to give you additional tips and trick regarding the care of your new braces in the future.
+Dr. Reddick and our Melbourne Orthodontics team are also happy to give you additional tips and trick regarding the care of your new braces in the future.

-As your local orthodontist in Melbourne, Florida, Reddick Orthodontics is happy to help you achieve the straight and stunning smile that you deserve.
+As your local orthodontist in Melbourne, Florida, Melbourne Orthodontics is happy to help you achieve the straight and stunning smile that you deserve.
 We offer not only traditional metal braces but also ceramic braces and Invisalign.
 We also offer retainers, night guards, and many other types of dental appliances to help you achieve the smile you wish for.
-Reddick Orthodontics offers treatment for pre-teens, adolescents, and adults.
+Melbourne Orthodontics offers treatment for pre-teens, adolescents, and adults.
 We customize your teeth straightening plan just for your individual needs.
 Contact us anytime to arrange a visit with Dr. Reddick!